 In Borle’s view, insecurity plays a big role in Bakker’s behavior.
 “It’s easy to excuse bad behavior because we’re all insecure fundamentally,” he noted.
 “But I think when [Jim] got in front of the TV cameras and realized that he didn’t have ‘it’, and that she [Tammy Faye] was the superstar, I think that sent him down a rabbit hole trying to find his own sense of self-worth.”

-Borle fell into an “instant brother-sister relationship” with Katie Brayben, who is reprising her performance as Tammy Faye, for which she won her second Olivier Award.
+Borle fell into an “instant brother-sister relationship” with Katie Brayben, who is reprising her performance in the title role, for which she won her second Olivier Award.
 “It's one of those jaw-droppingly huge roles and she just makes it seem like it's nothing,” said Borle.
 “Her Tammy Faye is really a glorious creation.”

 Borle being a two-time Tony winner, of course the two of them compared notes on their respective trophies.
 “We’ve talked about how the Tonys spin,” said Borle, whereas "apparently the Oliviers have a sharp kind of crowny top.”
 (The Olivier Award features a crowned bust of Laurence Olivier as Henry V.) “So it’s more of a weapon.”
 Similar to an Emmy Award, Borle said, an Olivier Award “could do some damage."